 spend export > [filename].json

 You can also export state from a particular height (at the end of processing the block of that height):

 If you plan to start a new network from the exported state, export with the

 Help to prevent a catastrophe by running invariants on each block on your full node.
 In essence, by running invariants you ensure that the state of mainnet is the correct expected state.
 One vital invariant check is that no stakings are being created or destroyed outside of expected protocol, however there are many other invariant checks each unique to their respective module.
 Because invariant checks are computationally expensive, they are not enabled by default.
 To run a node with these checks start your node with the assert-invariants-blockly flag:

 spend start --assert-invariants-blockly

-If an invariant is broken on your node, your node will panic and prompt you to send a transaction which will halt testnet.
+If an invariant is broken on your node, your node will panic and prompt you to send a transaction which will halt mainnet.
 For example the provided message may look like:

 invariant broken: loose token invariance: pool.NotBondedTokens: 100 sum of account tokens: 101 CRITICAL please submit the following transaction: spendcli tx crisis invariant-broken staking supply